PedroCalani/Clip_Animation_Browser/README.md

 2) In houdini you have to add the shelf to your workspace.

 ### Attention:
-The first time the tool will make one video for each fbx animation file you have.
+1. The first time the tool will make one video for each fbx animation file you have.
   It may take a few seconds per clip depending on its duration.
+2. It is required to have ffmpeg installed.

-Don't worry if terminal windows opens and close while the process!
+3. Don't worry if terminal windows opens and close while the process!
 It's ffmpeg saving the video in your folder with animations.

 #### Image Example:
 ![Clip Animation Browser_foto2](https://github.com/user-attachments/assets/45c449ea-1af3-4793-9b31-6d49ae5e1705)